 Tagged: Bisphenol-A (BPA)

-New research has confirmed that exposure to Bisphenol A (BPA) – a well-known endocrine disruptor – through mothers’ breast milk is widespread.
+Medical research has confirmed that exposure to Bisphenol A (BPA) through mothers’ breast milk is widespread.
+BPA is a well-known hormone disruptor.

 Research has confirmed other research findings that Bisphenol A (BPA) – found among various plastics and resins in consumer goods – increases the risk of diabetes.